JPMorgan US Momentum Factor ETF JMOM

 Price

-Thus, assessing cost is a critical step in any investment evaluation.
-This share class is within the cheapest quintile of its Morningstar Category.
-Its competitive expense ratio, in conjunction with the fund’s People, Process, and Parent Pillars, indicates that this share class has high potential to deliver positive alpha against its category benchmark, leading to its Morningstar Medalist Rating of Silver.
+This share class lands in the cheapest quintile of its Morningstar Category.
+Its affordable expense ratio, in conjunction with the fund’s People, Process, and Parent Pillars, suggests that this share class has high potential to deliver positive alpha relative to its category benchmark, leading to its Morningstar Medalist Rating of Silver.

 Published on